Everyone must stay at home to help stop the spread of coronavirus.

 IMPORTANT NOTICE FOR PATIENTS

-SURGERY CLOSURE DUE TO GP TRAINING ON THE FOLLOWING DATES :-
+SURGERY CLOSURE DUE TO GP TRAINING ON THE FOLLOWING DATE:-

 THE LOCAL NHS HAVE ARRANGED FOR THE DOCTORS TO ATTEND TRAINING.
 THEREFORE THE PRACTICE WILL BE CLOSED FROM 12.30.P.M.
-ON THAT DAY UNTIL IT RE-OPENS AS USUAL ON THE FOLLOWING MORNING.
-PATIENTS CAN TELEPHONE 111 IF THEY NEED TO SPEAK TO A HEALTH PROFESSIONAL WHILE THE SURGERY IS CLOSED.
+ON THAT DAY, UNTIL IT RE-OPENS AS USUAL ON THE FOLLOWING MORNING.
+PATIENTS CAN TELEPHONE 111 IF THEY NEED TO SPEAK TO A HEALTH PROFESSIONAL WHILE THE SURGERY IS CLOSED OR BOOK AN APPOINTMENT WITH STAR SERVICES AFTER 6PM ON LINE AT http://www.starappointment.co.uk

-Thanks to our innovative system, doctors are able to see the most ill patients first.
+Thanks to our system, doctors are able to see the most ill patients first.
 Patients also have an increased chance of seeing their doctor of choice.
+We do have a number of advice calls available.
 The process is as follows:

-The receptionist will ask you for the patient’s name and a contact number.
+The receptionist will ask you for the patient’s name and a contact number & a brief description of the problem.
 If you need to speak to the doctor urgently, because it’s an emergency, tell the receptionist straightaway.

 Your doctor will call you back as soon as they can.
-If you want us to call you between certain times then tell us and, where possible, we will arrange that.
+Generally you will be called at a set time.
 You can then talk to your doctor about your health problem in the same way you do if you come into the surgery for your appointment.
 If the doctor thinks that a face-to-face appointment is still required, he or she will make an appointment for you.

 Home visits can be arranged for those unable to leave their home because of their illness.